FidelusAleksander/ghcertified/content/questions/actions/question-088.md

 ---
 archetype: "questions"
 title: "Question 088"
-question: "What does the "matrix" keyword do in a GitHub Actions workflow?"
+question: "What does the `matrix` keyword do in a GitHub Actions workflow?"
 draft: false
 ---